Dr Harry Smith

 First Class, or Second Class Upper Degree from Undergraduate Course of Study.

-We require with the application, a short, (two-page maximum) statement explaining what specific interests in the area of Urban Issues have lead you to apply for this programme.
+We require with the application, a short, (two-page maximum) statement explaining what specific interests in the area of Urban Issues have lead you to apply for this course.

 Get more information on entry requirements..